Your Resilience is My Mission.

 Geoeconomics is the modern battlefield.
 It describes a world where nations primarily use economic instruments – not military force – to achieve their strategic, geopolitical goals.
 Control over technology, access to critical supply chains, and the strategic application of tariffs have become the new weapons in the global struggle for influence.

-Geoeconomic Law is the legal discipline based on interdisciplinary analyses, including the strategic interpretation of existing, often ineffective legal frameworks and the creation of new rules in the context of geoeconomic conflicts.
+Geoeconomic Law, a term I coined in 2025, is the legal discipline based on interdisciplinary analyses, including the strategic interpretation of existing, often ineffective legal frameworks and the creation of new rules in the context of geoeconomic conflicts.

 Read more and follow my ongoing analyses on LinkedIn (English or German) to anticipate the next strategic shift and stay ahead of emerging threats.